notmaintained/pnd/README.md

 # PND

-PHPs Not Dead!
+PHPs Not Dead.

 ## What is pnd?

 pnd is a minimal set of non-OO libraries for punk programmers using PHP 5.3+.

-Make your time poseur frameworks, `index.php` are belong to us!
+Make your time poseur frameworks, `index.php` are belong to us.

 ## Need Less?